coderaiser/putout/packages/putout/README.md

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout-logo.svg)

-🐊**Putout** is a JavaScript Linter, pluggable and configurable code transformer, drop-in **ESLint** replacement with built-in [code printer](https://github.com/putoutjs/printer).
-It has a lot of transformations that keeps your codebase in a clean state, removing any code smell and making code readable according to best practices.
-The main target is JavaScript, but:
+🐊**Putout** is a JavaScript Linter, pluggable and configurable code transformer, drop-in **ESLint** replacement with built-in [code printer](https://github.com/putoutjs/printer#readme) and ability to [fix syntax errors](https://github.com/coderaiser/putout#%EF%B8%8F-syntax-errors).
+It has [a lot of transformations](https://github.com/coderaiser/putout#-built-in-transformations) that keeps your codebase in a clean state, removing any code smell and making code readable according to best practices.

+The main target is **JavaScript**, but:

 - ✅ JSX;
 - ✅ TypeScript;